I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_slot_control_register.md

 ## Members

 `AsUSHORT`

 A USHORT representation of the contents of the PCI_EXPRESS_SLOT_CONTROL_REGISTER structure.

+`DUMMYSTRUCTNAME`

 ## Remarks
 The PCI_EXPRESS_SLOT_CONTROL_REGISTER structure is available in Windows Server 2008 and later versions of Windows.

 A PCI_EXPRESS_SLOT_CONTROL_REGISTER structure is contained in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537460">PCI_EXPRESS_CAPABILITY</a> structure.